jorodgrz/GW_Formation_Channels_ML/README.md

 # Gravitational Wave Formation Channels Research

-**TL;DR:** Multi-code, physics-informed SBI framework for gravitational-wave formation-channel inference.
-Treats population-synthesis simulators as Bayesian priors to expose epistemic uncertainty.
-Success/failure is judged by explicit falsification tests where model disagreement dominating observations or failure to isolate α_CE leads to rejection.
+**TL;DR:** A multi-code, physics-informed simulation-based inference framework for gravitational-wave formation-channel inference.
+Population-synthesis simulators (COMPAS, COSMIC, POSYDON planned) are treated as an ensemble of priors to quantify and localize epistemic disagreement.
+The pipeline aligns simulations with GWTC-4 data, infers channel fractions and hyperparameters, and applies falsification tests when model disagreement dominates observational uncertainty.

 This repository contains research code for investigating gravitational-wave formation channels using population-synthesis simulators (COMPAS, COSMIC, POSYDON planned) combined with physics-informed modeling, simulation-based inference (SBI), and domain-adaptation techniques.

-**Project Scope:** Undergraduate-led, extensible research framework with intentionally staged components; designed to be foundational, falsifiable, and ready for future extensions without implying missing work.
+**Project Scope:** Extensible research framework with staged components; designed to be falsifiable and ready for future extensions without implying missing work.
+Focus: elevate epistemic disagreement into a structured, physical object—localized in parameter/metallicity/observable space—and map it to specific simulator assumptions that fail.

 ### Research Question

-How can a **physics-informed deep learning architecture** use an ensemble of **population-synthesis codes (COMPAS, COSMIC, POSYDON)** as **Bayesian priors** to jointly perform **simulation-based inference** and **domain adaptation** on **gravitational-wave data**, thereby quantifying both **epistemic uncertainty** (stellar-evolution model disagreement) and **aleatoric uncertainty** (detector noise) in **formation-channel likelihoods**?
+How can a **physics-informed deep learning architecture** use an ensemble of **population-synthesis codes (COMPAS, COSMIC, POSYDON)** as **Bayesian priors** to jointly perform **simulation-based inference** and **domain adaptation** on **gravitational-wave data**, and—critically—treat epistemic disagreement as a structured, parameter-localizable, astrophysically informative signal (not just noise) that maps to specific failing assumptions, while also quantifying **aleatoric uncertainty** (detector noise) in **formation-channel likelihoods**?

 **This framework is explicitly falsifiable.**
 - **Failure mode: Epistemic dominance.** If ensemble-based **mutual information across code predictions** exceeds **observational uncertainty** for **>50%** of **GWTC-4** events, stellar-evolution systematics dominate and formation-channel inference is unreliable.